-YOUTH WORKFORCE DEVELOPMENT (YWD)
+Youth Workforce Development (YWD)

-The Youth Workforce Development Service Area includes a continuum of developmentally appropriate career exposure and work-based learning opportunities for youth and TAY/TAYA.
+The Youth Workforce Development Service Area is made up of a mixture of DCYF Grants and Partnerships with other City agencies.
+The Service Area includes a continuum of developmentally appropriate career exposure and work-based learning opportunities for youth and TAY/TAYA.
 Services include opportunities for early career introductions, job skills training, exposure to private sector and career-oriented employment, and targeted programming for high-needs youth.
 Grantees in this service area are expected to be knowledgeable in local and state labor laws and youth development principles and able to provide culturally responsive services.